gcc-mirror/gcc/gcc/config/aarch64/aarch64.md

 ;; in the tracking register before the insn issues.
 Otherwise the compiler ;; may chose to hold the tracking state encoded in SP.
 (define_attr "speculation_barrier" "true,false" (const_string "false"))

+;; This attribute is attached to multi-register instructions that have ;; two forms: one in which the registers are consecutive and one in ;; which they are strided.
+The consecutive and strided forms have ;; different define_insns, with different operands.
+The mapping between ;; the RTL of the consecutive form and the RTL of the strided form varies ;; from one type of instruction to another.
+;;
+;; The attribute gives two pieces of information:
+;; - does the current instruction have consecutive or strided registers?
+;; - what kind of RTL rewrite is needed to move between forms?
+;;
+;; For example, all consecutive LD*1 instructions have the same basic ;; RTL structure.
+The same applies to all strided LD*1 instructions.
+;; The RTL mapping therefore applies at LD1 granularity, rather than ;; being broken down into individual types of load.
+(define_attr "stride_type"
+  "none,ld1_consecutive,ld1_strided,st1_consecutive,st1_strided,
+   luti_consecutive,luti_strided"
+  (const_string "none"))

 ;; -------------------------------------------------------------------
 ;; Pipeline descriptions and scheduling